wp-kitten/cp-pwa/README.md

 # cp-pwa
 Allows your ContentPress website to be available for offline browsing.
+A [ContentPress](https://github.com/wp-kitten/contentpress) Plugin.